-Darmstädter Beiträge zur Jazzforschung Vol. 10
+Darmstädter Beiträge zur Jazzforschung .
+10

 Edited by Wolfram Knauer.